CNCA-CeNAT/CRHPCS-2018/openacc/lab2/README.md

 Conclusion
 ----------
-After completing the above steps for each of the 3 important routines your application should have a n execution time similar to the unaccelerated version.
+After completing the above steps for each of the 3 important routines your application should have an execution time similar to the unaccelerated version.
 You can verify this by removing the `-ta` flag from your compiler options.
 In the next lecture and lab we will replace CUDA Unified Memory with explicit memory management using OpenACC and then further optimize the loops using the OpenACC